maya-a-iuga/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

+- **Recent Changes:** Added 'Delivery Date' column to the order list and subseqently reverted back to the original version.
+Code changes were made to the `app.py` file and the `order_list.html` file and can be found in the `commit` history.

 ## Getting Started

 ### Prerequisites